 Introduction to Topological Manifolds, John M. Lee

-In this part, we gives a few potential electives an undergraduate mathematics student might take.
-Most of these are graduate-level, but if you have done the previous part, you are more than prepared for graduate-level classes.
+In this part, we give a few potential electives an undergraduate mathematics student might take.
+Most of these are graduate-level, but if you have worked through the previous part, you are more than prepared for graduate-level classes.
+Some classes are more advanced than others, and you can follow tracks found in part III if you’d rather not choose.
 Sadly, this is also where my biases will start to show.
 In some cases, I will mention books I have only looked at rapidly.
-There are many, many topics I do not know about or have never studied (especially at a graduate-level).
+There are many, many topics I do not know about or have never studied (especially at the graduate-level).
 This means that some recommendations are there in part due to community support and/or through someone who recommended it to me.
 I believe it is better to have them up rather than nothing, because it’s at least a place to start.
+Nonetheless, I have at least looked at all of these before, there is no book placed here on hearsay only, but some books I have only skimmed briefly, especially those that concern fields I have not studied in any meaningful depth.
+When that is the case, I explicitly mention it.

 In turn, some topics I have studied deeper (like geometry, analysis and especially algebra) will have more references and more topics will be discussed.
 If you are interested in subjects not covered here, it doesn’t mean I don’t like them or I do not consider them important, it is simply that I have not seen anything about them yet.

 If you have liked undergraduate analysis topics such as calculus, real analysis and differential equations, this is for you.
 At the very least, I would expect most undergraduate students to take Fourier, complex and functional analysis, even if you don’t plan on becoming an analyst.
-Fourier analysis is the heart of analysis, complex analysis is the perfect example of beauty in mathematics and functional analysis bridges the gap between analysis and algebra.
+Fourier analysis is the heart of analysis.
+Complex analysis is the perfect example of beauty in mathematics.
+Functional analysis bridges the gap between analysis and algebra.
 Measure theory and probability rounds up what I would call the “core analysis graduate” sequence, and yes I consider probability to be a part of analysis, at least at the early graduate level.
 Other interesting subjects include dynamical systems (what I’d call the geometry of differential equations), harmonic analysis (Fourier on steroids), partial differential equations (the backbone of physics) and stochastic processes (a rich theory with many applications).
 Ok, let’s get into it.

 Fourier analysis is the genesis of much of what you have studied in real analysis.
 The convergence of Fourier series motivated both real analysis and measure theory.
 I believe every undergraduate student in mathematics, physics and engineering should have a class on Fourier series.
 For this, my favorite book is the first part of the four-part analysis series by Stein and Shakarchi: